Here’s How To Get A Baby on Board Badge

-- The Baby On Board badges are usually worn by pregnant women to signify to other travellers on public transport that you need a seat, or at the very least some space.
+- The Baby On Board badges are usually worn by pregnant women to signify to other travellers on public transport that you need a seat – ideally! – or at the very least some space.

 - Public transport in London can be crowded, especially during rush hours, and it’s not always obvious to people that you are pregnant when everyone is crammed against each other.

-- The badge can help indicate that you are pregnant to other people in seats (who, let’s face it, are often busy on their phones or reading spare copies of The Metro.
+- The badge can help indicate that you are pregnant to other people in seats.
+Who, let’s face it, are often busy on their phones or reading spare copies of The Metro.